Dot Cotton

-Dorothy "Dot" Branning (also Cotton) is a fictional character from the BBC soap opera EastEnders, portrayed by June Brown.
+Dot Cotton (also Branning) is a fictional character from the BBC soap opera EastEnders, portrayed by June Brown.
 In a special episode entitled EastEnders: Dot's Story (2003) a young Dot was played by Tallulah Pitt-Brown in flashbacks.
 A tragicomic character, Dot was known for her devout Christian faith, gossiping, chain smoking, hypochondria, and motherly attitude to those in need.

 Dot first appeared in EastEnders in July 1985 as the mother of notorious criminal and original character Nick Cotton (John Altman).
 The character worked as a launderette assistant for most of that time, along with original character Pauline Fowler (Wendy Richard), and was close friends with original characters Ethel Skinner (Gretchen Franklin) and Lou Beale (Anna Wing).
 Dot moved away with her son and his family in 1993.
 In reality, Brown left the show in 1993, unhappy with the development of her character and unhappy with the producer's decision to axe her friend Peter Dean, who played Pete Beale.
 Brown returned to the role in April 1997, and on 28 April 2017, Dot overtook Pat Butcher (Pam St Clement) as the second-longest-serving character in EastEnders, surpassed only by original character Ian Beale (Adam Woodyatt).
 In April 2012, Brown took a six-month break from the show to write her memoirs.
 Dot temporarily departed on 18 May 2012.
 She returned on 14 January 2013.
 In February 2015, Dot began appearing less frequently due to Brown gradually losing her eyesight; this aspect of her life was written into her character the following year.
 Brown departed the serial in January 2020 without a proper exit storyline.
 The following month, Brown announced that her appearance in January would be the character's last, as she was dissatisfied with the storylines being given to her.
 Following Brown's death on 3 April 2022, the character of Dot died off-screen on 1 December 2022.
 A special episode centring on Dot's funeral was broadcast on 12 December 2022, with past and present characters paying their respects to the character.
 On 17 April 2025, archival audio of Dot was used to tie in with the exit of her step-granddaughter Sonia Fowler (Natalie Cassidy).